luk036/luk036.github.io/minmax-placement.md

     - Advantage:
         - Faster than LP
         - Allow discrete solution
-    - Disvantage:
+    - Disadvantage:
         - Difficult to impose additional constraints.
-- 2D, 3D: alternating direction
+- 2D, 3D: alternating directions

 ---

-## Other concerns with FPGA
+## Other issues related to FPGAs

 - Cost of bending